jk-obrien/gcd_assignment/README.md

 > R --slave < run_analysis.R

-The scipt requires the CRAN packages data.table, dplry and tidyr.
+The scipt uses the following CRAN packages (and versions):

+* data.table v1.9.4
+* dplry v0.4.2
+* tidyr v0.2.0

 The script file is fully commented, giving a detailed description of how it works.
 The basic outline is this: